kptdev/kpt/docs/design-docs/08-package-variant.md

 can specify additional key-value pairs to insert into the package context.

+While this is convenient, it can be easily abused, leading to over-parameterization.
+The preferred approach is configuration injection, as described below, since it allows inputs to adhere to a well-defined, reusable schema, rather than simple key/value pairs.

-### KRM Function Calls[^notimplemented]
+### KRM Function Pipeline[^notimplemented]
-TODO(johnbelamaric): describe adding a KRM function pipeline to the PackageVariant to allow arbitrary mutations
-- question: should these allow adding to the package pipeline a la `--save`?
-Is that a *separate* pipeline?
+In the manual workflow, one of the ways we edit packages is by running KRM functions imperatively. `PackageVariant` offers a similar capability, by allowing the user to list a KRM function pipeline similar to the `Kptfile` mutators pipeline.
+By default, these KRM functions are not added to the `Kptfile` pipeline, but there is an option to do so.

+Creating a namespace and/or setting the namespace for a particular package is a very common operation.
+However, since namespace provisioning in a cluster is a privileged operation, the deployer of a package may not have the authority to provision a namespace.
+For this reason, upstream packages should not directly include `Namespace` resources if they want to be truly reusable.

+The KRM function pipeline provides an easy mechanism for the deployer to set the namespace, or even to create one if their downstream package application pipeline allows it.[^setns]

 ### Configuration Injection[^pdc]
-Adding values to the package context, or executing functions with their configuration listed in the `PackageVariant` works for values that are under control of the author of the `PackageVariant` resource.
+Adding values to the package context, or executing functions with their configuration listed in the `PackageVariant`, works for values that are under control of the author of the `PackageVariant` resource.
 However, in more advanced use cases, we may need to specialize the package based upon other contextual information.
 This particularly comes into play when the user